By Dave Andrusko

 “But I don’t think Biden and Vice President Harris should run for reelection.
 It’s painful to say that, given my admiration for much of what they have accomplished.
 But if he and Harris campaign together in 2024, I think Biden risks undoing his greatest achievement — which was stopping Trump.”

-Much of what Ignatius, who covers foreign affairs for the Washington Post, does not touch on abortion and/or assisted suicide.
-Except his conclusion that “What I admire most about President Biden is that in a polarized nation, he has governed from the center out, as he promised in his victory speech” does.
+A significant portion of Ignatius’ coverage of foreign affairs for the Washington Post does not address the topics of abortion and assisted suicide.
+The exception to this is his conclusion that “What I admire most about President Biden is that in a polarized nation, he has governed from the center out, as he promised in his victory speech.”

-Our single-issue focus means that much of what Ignatius, who covers foreign affairs for the Washington Post, does not touch on abortion and/or assisted suicide.
-Except his conclusion that “What I admire most about President Biden is that in a polarized nation, he has governed from the center out, as he promised in his victory speech.”
+The narrow focus on a single issue means that Ignatius, who covers foreign affairs for the Washington Post, does not address abortion and/or assisted suicide in his work.
+The exception is his conclusion that “What I admire most about President Biden is that in a polarized nation, he has governed from the center out, as he promised in his victory speech.”

-One could debate that conclusion on a dozen different issues but no one—no one—could maintain that he’s been a centrist on abortion—at least not with a straight face.
-As pro-life champion Rep. Chris Smith has said, “By his words and deeds, President Biden is the ‘Abortion President.’”
+One might contest this conclusion on a multitude of issues; however, it would be implausible to maintain that he has been a centrist on the issue of abortion, at least in a manner that would be perceived as sincere.
+As pro-life champion Rep. Chris Smith has stated, “By his words and deeds, President Biden is the ‘Abortion President’.”

-Ignatius painfully recognizes that President Biden has two fatal “liabilities” in his bid for a second term.
+Ignatius acknowledges that President Biden faces two significant challenges in his bid for a second term.

 The first is obvious: